livingcomputermuseum/ContrAlto/Contralto/readme.txt

 code for all of the microcode tasks (Emulator, Disk Sector, Ethernet, Memory Refresh, Display Word, Cursor, Display Horizontal, Display Vertical, Parity, and Disk Word).
-The source code for each task is highlighted in a different color to make it easy to differentiate.
+The source code for each task is highlighted in a different color to make task-specific code easy to differentiate.

 ROM1 contains the listing for the Mesa microcode ROMs.